o-t-w/blog/src/content/blog/select-and-selectlist.md

 ## Using horizontal rules in a `<select>`

 It's sometimes useful to group options with a select menu.
-We can now use a `<hr>` element to add a simple horizontal line to visually divide different groups.
+We can now use a `<hr>` element to add a simple horizontal line to visually divide different options.

 ```html
 <select name="" id="">